This is the page with more information about me. For my main about page, please click the Bio link in the menu.

 Today I shoot primarily with Sigma cameras.
 I have other cameras too (a couple of Sony cameras with some Minolta lenses, a Nikon D810, a couple of old Nikons, including an F3hp film camera with a 28mm f2 AIS lens, an old, broken Sigma, two old, broken Canons . . .
 I guess I shot too many photos with them).
 I sometimes use my large format film camera, and I have an old Minolta 35mm film camera too . . . yet to be used (but I have a few rolls of film for it, which I hope to shoot over the next few months).

-My current plan (as of November 2018) is to get a more modern Sigma digital camera, which is coming out in a few months, some Sigma Art lenses, and an 8x10 large format field camera.
-The 8x10 will be my primary landscape camera, while the Sigma will become my primary digital camera.
-I may sell my other stuff to fund the purchase of a lens or two.
-Eventually I may get a new Panasonic S1R for shooting with my Art lenses (the S1R will have the same mount as my full-frame Sigma) in situations where I need to use high ISO settings, such as when shooting wide-field starscapes (i.e. the Milkyway galaxy) and indoor action photos at events (i.e. stage performances), and of course, when I want to shoot video.
-(The Sigma cameras don't do video.)
+My current plan is to buy a couple more lenses for the Fuji GFX100 medium format 100 MP digital camera that I got a few months ago.
+As of August 2024 my collection of Sigma Art lenses for my Sigma camera, which has a Foveon sensor, has grown quite a bit, and I still plan to get an 8x10 large format field camera, which requires very expensive sheets of film.
+The 8x10 will become my primary landscape camera one day, hopefully, while the Sigma has become my primary digital camera these days.
+I may sell some of my other stuff to fund the purchase of an extra lens or two for the 8x10.
+Eventually I may end up using my Fuji GFX100 as my primary digital camera.
+The Fuji will have the advantage in situations where I need to use high ISO settings, such as when shooting wide-field starscapes (i.e. the Milkyway galaxy) and indoor action photos at events (i.e. stage performances), and of course, when I want to shoot video.
+(The Sigma cameras don't do video, and the 8x10 is a one frame film camera, which has to be loaded with another big sheet of film after each shot.)
 So why Sigma cameras you might ask . . .

 Sigma cameras have Foveon sensors, and I believe the Foveon sensor is the best sensor for low-ISO photography, which is the bulk of what I shoot.

-I never dreamed of having so many cameras.
+I never dreamed of having so many cameras, and now I'm starting to wonder why I need so many lenses.

 I have other websites too.
 Here they are: